julianhygge/network-topology/docs/bill_simulation_workflow.md

 ## Questions for Clarification:
 1.  - [ ] **Solar Site ID for `_get_solar_by_house_id` (User Feedback: Pending):** How should the correct `site_id` be determined dynamically for each house instead of the hardcoded `2609522`?
 (Continue with hardcoded value for now).
-2.  - [ ] **Timestamp/Time Zone Handling for TOU (User Feedback: Clarified):**
+2.  - [x] **Timestamp/Time Zone Handling for TOU (User Feedback: Clarified and Implemented):**
     - `tou_rate_policy_params` has `start_time` and `end_time` as `time without time zone` (local to grid zone).
-    - Interval data from `DataPreparationService` (e.g., `load_patterns.timestamp`) should be treated as local time.
+    - Interval data from `DataPreparationService` (e.g., `load_patterns.timestamp`) is treated as local time.
-    - Ensure consistent handling of these local times for comparison.
+    - Consistent handling of these local times for comparison is ensured by converting all datetimes to timezone-naive objects before comparison in `EnergySummaryService`.
 3.  - [ ] **TOU Export Compensation (User Feedback: Pending):** The `tou_rate_policy_params` table includes `export_wholesale_rate_per_kwh`.
 Should the TOU policy calculation include credits/revenue from exported energy?
 (Awaiting confirmation from supervisor).
 4.  - [ ] **Arrears (User Feedback: Skipped for now):** For now, arrears are assumed to be 0.
 5.  - [ ] **Definition of `transactional.houses.connection_kw` (Sanctioned Load) (User Feedback: Pending):** Is this field reliably populated?
 (To be hardcoded if necessary for now, awaiting confirmation from supervisor).